louisswarren/edmv/README.md

 Move (rename) files using your text editor

 Usage:

     edmv
     edmv SOURCES

-With no argument, use all files in the current working directory as `SOURCES`.
+With no argument, uses all files in the current working directory as `SOURCES`.

 Opens your `EDITOR` on a temporary file listing all of the paths in `SOURCES`.
 If your editor exits normally, moves the source files to the new paths